 Thanks to a thoughtful reader, I now know that Kotor has an airport (code ZKQ), but if you are nearby, it is easy to drive there.
 The roads are well maintained and hug the coast at times.

-If you're in Dubrovnik, plenty of companies offer day trips to Kotor, as it's only 94 km/58 mi away.
-Or you can take it easy and take a bus.
-Relax and enjoy some beautiful views.
+If you're in Dubrovnik, plenty of companies offer day trips to Kotor, as it's only 94 km/58 mi away (here's a popular one).
+Or you can do it yourself and take a bus.
+Either way, relax and enjoy some beautiful views.